10 ways to nail your backyard BBQ this Australia Day

 Pull up a rug

-Offer a variety of seating options for your guests; the standard table-and-chair combo is great for eating, but it’s less helpful when you want to mingle or stretch your legs a little.
+Offer a variety of seating options for your guests; the standard table-and-chair combo is great for eating, but can be rather stiff and socially restricting.

 Benches, crates, and stools offer casual seating options that allow your guests to flow through different locations, whilst rugs and floor pillows are a great addition for children’s corners or families with bubs.

-Our summers are wrought with freak storms and southerlies that suddenly blow a gale, up-ending perfectly arranged serving tables and giving flight to hundreds of serviettes.
+Our summers are wrought with freak storms and southerlies that suddenly up-end perfectly arranged tablecloths and give flight to hundreds of serviettes.

-Therefore, make sure your backyard BBQ is weatherproofed; expect a windy, rainy mess of a day and organise a back-up sheltered entertaining area.
-That way, when it’s nothing but blue skies, you’ll be utterly thankful for the weather instead of cursing it.
+Therefore, make sure your backyard BBQ is weatherproofed; expect a windy, rainy mess of a day and organise a back-up sheltered entertaining area, just in case.
+That way, when it’s nothing but blue skies, you’ll be utterly grateful rather than anxious it’ll turn!

 Have a go!

-Cricket at a backyard BBQ on Australia Day …such a cliché, yet still so, so good.
+Cricket at a backyard BBQ on Australia Day …perhaps a cliché, but still so, so good.

-Or, if you want to mix it up, have a look at other athletic games like bocce, kubb or giant Jenga.
-If you fancy a bit of a laugh without needing to rely on your hand-eye coordination, games like Celebrity Heads, Cards Against Humanity (if you’re game), normal cards or even old board games are fun to have on standby.
+If you want to mix it up, have a look at other backyard games like bocce, kubb or giant Jenga.
+If it’s too hot or you don’t trust your hand-eye coordination, games like Celebrity Heads, Cards Against Humanity (if you’re game), normal cards or old board games are great to have on standby.

 Written by Evelyn Kandris